oracle-livelabs/oci-migration/ebs-cm-landingzones/setup/setup.md

     ![NEEDED: Stack Information Screen for Oracle E-Business Suite: Tenancy Admin Stack for Landing Zones](images/tenancy-stack-info.png)

-4. On the Configure Variables screen, enter the following values:
+4. On the Configure variables screen, enter the following values:

-    a. **Landing Zone Prefix**: ``ebshol``
+    a. **Landing Zone Prefix**: `ebshol`

-    b. **Parent Compartment**: Select your compartment as the parent compartment for your resources.
+    b. **Parent Compartment**: Select your root compartment as the parent compartment for your resources.

     c. **EBS workload environment categories**: Using the drop-down list, add the following categories - **Production**, **QA**